+Nevada is now a state with no ethnic majority.
+We must ensure that our institutions are reflective of the state’s population and that they serve and graduate all Nevadans.
 NSHE is committed to supporting campuses that are reflective of the state population to meet the current and future social, economic and workforce needs of a highly diverse state.
-The following is a summary of the most notable initiatives that System leadership is engaged in to help create diverse and inclusive policies and practices.
+The following is a summary of the most notable initiatives engaged by System leadership to help create diverse and inclusive policies and practices.

-Reporting to the chancellor, this council provides statewide leadership in best practices; proposes policies and practices for the improvement of equity, diversity and inclusion issues; and supports and monitors the Board of Regents’ Master Plan diversity related goals and strategies.
+This council is composed of the campus diversity officers who provide statewide leadership in best practices and propose policies and practices for the improvement of equity, diversity and inclusion issues.
 The council encourages regular collaboration among employees and institutions on matters related to equity, diversity, and inclusion and makes regular reports, supported by current research and related data on the work of the council.
-Each NSHE president appoints a representative to serve on this council (Board of Regents Handbook, Title 4, Chapter 8, Section 5).
+In addition, the council provides input to the Board’s Cultural Diversity Committee for all matters related to diversity policy.

 A Hispanic-Serving Institution (HSI) are defined as a higher education institution where total Hispanic enrollment of undergraduate full-time students makes up at least 25 percent of the total enrollment.
 CSN submitted its application to the U.S. Department of Education in December 2014 to be eligible to apply for grants and become the first federally designated HSI in Nevada.
 Recently, UNLV met the student population requirement for fall 2015 and plans to pursue an HSI designation and funding in the next two years.

 » Emerging Hispanic- Serving Institutions